liqian1990/learngit/readme.txt

-git is a distribute version control sysytem. git is a free softwear.
+git is a distribute version control sysytem. git is a free softwear distribute under the GPL.